 opportunities to make ourselves stronger in this fight.”

-Lines in Sand is a collection by Peter Gelderloos that looks
+Lines in Sand is a collection by various unnamed authors with an intro by Peter Gelderloos that looks

 critically at identity politics and anti-oppression politics.
 All of